ZlatkaGluhova/Programming-Fundamentals-Java/README.md

 # Programming-Fundamentals-Java
-This is a repository with solutions of problems in course: Programming Fundamentals with Java
+This is a repository with solutions of problems in course: Programming Fundamentals with Java.
+TEST